-Within a week of being awarded this contract, we hopped on a plane to Orange County to go on a Laguna Beach parking safari.
+Within a week of being awarded this contract, we flew to Orange County to go on a Laguna Beach parking safari.
 During our expedition, we visited nearly all of the 21 public parking lots in the city, documenting the existing wayfinding system and potential app promotion opportunities.
 We also scoped out all the city’s main entry points, looking for places to position temporary signs where incoming motorists would see them.

 Armed with information from our scouting trip, we composed a 35-page marketing plan to promote the app over two phases of work.
 The first phase, to be completed within six weeks of our start date, targeted visitors flocking to the city’s beaches and arts attractions.
 The second phase took place over the following year, during which we redesigned the city’s parking sign package to include information about the app.

 Reaching the Summer Throngs